lumirelle/nuxt-demo/README.md

 UnoCSS has presets compatible with Tailwind CSS & other CSS frameworks.

 This demo use `presetWind3` & `presetAttributify` presets, compatible with Tailwind CSS 3 & attributify atomic css classes.

+Attributify let you write CSS classes like HTML attributes, which can avoid the mixing of semantic & non-semantic classes.

 Before attributify: